deminy/counit/README.md

 # Alternatives

 This package allows to use Swoole to run multiple time/IO related tests without multiprocessing, which means all tests can run within a single PHP process.
+To understand how exactly it works, I'd recommend checking this free online talk:
+[CSP Programming in PHP](https://nomadphp.com/video/306/csp-programming-in-php) (and here are the [slides](http://talks.deminy.in/csp.html)).

 In the PHP ecosystem, there are other options to run unit tests in parallel, most end up using multiprocessing:

 * Process isolation in PHPUnit.
 This allows to run tests in separate PHP processes.
 * Package [brianium/paratest](https://github.com/paratestphp/paratest)